ptsteadman/notebook/essays/gray-man-style.md

 https://twitter.com/xychelsea/status/880963473437585408?lang=en

-Manning states that this man's heavily rubberized business casual shoes leak the fact that he's an undercover agent, prepared for violence at any moment.
+Manning states that this man's heavily rubberized business casual shoes leak the fact that he's an undercover agent, prepared for violence.

 ---